caprica/vlcj/README.md

 News
 ====

-- 27th Feburary, 2019 - vlcj 4.0.1 released, primarily fixes a small number of minor public API issues
+- 27th February, 2019 - vlcj 4.0.1 released, primarily fixes a small number of minor public API issues
 - 20th February, 2019 - vlcj 4.0.0 released

-All releases available at available at [Maven Central](https://search.maven.org/search?q=a:vlcj).
+All releases are at available at [Maven Central](https://search.maven.org/search?q=a:vlcj).

 You can follow @capricasoftware on Twitter for more vlcj news.